 Resilient SF describes resilience as the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow, no matter what kinds of chronic stresses and acute shocks they experience.
-Resilience is of critical importance to the Port as it defines the issues that will need to be addressed in the near, middle, and long term to ensure a safe and vibrant waterfront.
-Building resilience requires understanding what could happen (hazards and their impacts), when it might happen (urgency and timing), and what can be done to reduce risks and increase safety while also accounting for environmental, community, economic, and equity considerations.
+Resilience is of critically importantee to the Port as it defines the issues that will need to be addressed in the near, middle, and long term to ensure a safe and vibrant waterfront.

+Building resilience requires understanding what could happen (hazards and their impacts), when it might happen (urgency and timing), and what can be done to reduce risks and increase safety while also accounting for environmental, community, recreational, economic, and equity considerations.
+It

 Building resilience means protecting important assets-the physical features that people and businesses rely upon to live, work, and recreate, including buildings, utilities, transportation infrastructure, employment centers, housing, and environmental, historic, community, and cultural resources.

-Port assets provide significant value and services to the city and the region and will be essential to recovery after a disaster.
-Of critical importance are the Port's seawall and other shoreline infrastructure and operations that protect the Port, the city, and the region from flooding and other hazards.
-This shoreline infrastructure is vulnerable to immediate seismic risks and emerging flood risks.
-Port assets, services, and operations are also at risk from other hazards including high heat days, extreme precipitation, smoke from wildfires, and acts such as terrorism.
+Port assets provide importantsignificant value and services to the city and the region and will be essential to recovery after a disaster.
+These assets includeOf critical importance are the Port's seawall and other shoreline infrastructure and operations that protect the Port, the city, and the region from flooding and other hazards.
+This shoreline infrastructure is vulnerable to immediate seismic and flood risks and emerging flood risks today.
+Flood risks will grow over time with rising sea levels.

+Port assets, services, and operations are also at risk from other hazards including high heat days, extreme precipitation, smoke from wildfires, and acts such as terrorism and pandemics.

 The Port's resilience does not begin and end at the boundaries of the Port's jurisdiction.
 Resilience is city-wide and regional in scope and extends to state and federal interests as well.
+The Port's infrastructure protects significant public and private infrastructure that keeps the city safe and functioning.